chloealbright/DevHiveMind/Companies/Companies Worked At/TD/User Stories.md

 So that [desired outcome or benefit]

 # **Themes In-Depth**

 - Themes are large, overarching objectives or focus areas that help align the development efforts with strategic business goals.
 - A theme is a collection of related user stories and features that contribute to achieving a specific business objective or solving a particular problem.
-- Themes provide a way to group and prioritize work based on the strategic goals of the organization.
+- Themes provide a way to group and prioritize [[Business Requirements Life cycle | Business requirements]] based on the strategic goals of the organization.
 They are often used in the higher-level planning of the product roadmap.

-# Features
+# Features In-Depth

 Features are high-level changes that the organization wants for their customers that should be less than a year